crossplane/crossplane/docs/stacks-guide-gcp.md

 kubectl apply -f environment.yaml
 ```

 The example YAML also exists in [the Crossplane
 repository][crossplane-sample-gcp-environment].

+We don't need to validate that these are ready, because they don't
+require any reconciliation.

 The steps that we have taken so far have been related to things that can
 be shared by all resources in all namespaces of the Crossplane control